Mixbook/pub-dartlang/doc/glossary.markdown

 themselves.
 They may also include scripts that will be run directly.
 The opposite of a library package is an [application package](#application-package).

-Library packages should not check their [lockfile](#lockfile) into source control, since they should support a range of dependency versions.
+Library packages should not check their [pinned versions file](#pin-file) into source control, since they should support a range of dependency versions.
 Their [immediate dependencies](#immediate-dependency)' [version constraints](#version-constraints) should be as wide as possible while still ensuring that the dependencies will be compatible with the versions that were